DLR-RM/BlenderProc/examples/datasets/front_3d_with_improved_mat/README.md

             wall.set_material(i, random.choice(marble_materials))
 ```

-Here the materials of all walls are replaced, but instead of using all loaded materials only the cc materials, which names start with `"Marble"`.
+Here the materials of all walls are replaced, but instead of using all loaded materials only the cc materials, whose names start with `"Marble"`.
 Also pay attention that only 10% of all materials are replaced, to not over load the rooms with marble.